aroradhruv03/ContactManager-GUI_using_Swing/README.md

 # Implementations:
 1. User can Add New, Edit/Update and Delete existing, and View all the records stored in one simple, nice clean interface.
 2. User is notified using visual cues of the mandatory fields, the field format, incorrect & correct field data, his progress and helpful tooltips.
+3. Have data validations in each field, and lets user know if anything goes wrong, and makes it easy for the user to fix his mistake by telling him exactly what is wrong.
 3. Followed good design principles for a good UI.
 4. Used a MVC architecture for the underlying code.
 5. Used flat files for storing the records.
 Used serilizable Person objects (almost like Java Beans) to store the info.